The Infrastructure Bill Presents a Skilled Trades Opportunity — and a Challenge

 The proposal would create jobs in many areas of power generation, including clean energy initiatives.
 The plan also aims to achieve net-zero emissions by 2050.
 (Credit: VAKS-Stock Agency/Shutterstock)

-“The only hole we anticipate in this bill is gender,” Smith says.
-“We know the jobs in infrastructure are predominantly held by men, but we also know a few things about these kinds of jobs: For one, these jobs are not only about brawn.”
+“We know the jobs in infrastructure are predominantly held by men, but we also know a few things about these kinds of jobs: For one, these jobs are not only about brawn,” Smith says.
 There are many ways to contribute to the work being done, she says — some that require a hard hat and many that don’t.

 An opportunity to build on what we’ve already done